dlavric/packer-kitchen-nginx/README.md

 $ bundle exec kitchen list
 ```

-- Deploy the test to check if nginx is installed on the xenial64 box
+- Deploy the test to check if nginx is installed on the xenial64 box:
 ```shell
 $ bundle exec kitchen verify
 ```